 Sika's system solutions for waterproofing cover the full range of technologies used for below and above-ground waterproofing: flexible membrane systems, liquid-applied membranes, waterproofing admixtures for mortars, joint sealants, waterproofing mortars, injection grouts, and coatings.
-Key market segments include basements, underground parking garages, tunnels, and all types of water-retaining structures (for example reservoirs, storage basins, and storage tanks).
-Waterproofing systems face increasingly stringent requirements regarding sustainability, ease of application, and total cost management.
-Therefore the selection of appropriate waterproofing systems to suit the needs and requirements of owners, as well as the treatment of specific project-related details, is key for long-lasting and watertight structures.
+Key market segments include commercial and residential basements, underground parking garages, tunnels, and all types of water-retaining structures (for example reservoirs, storage basins, and storage tanks).
+Waterproofing systems face increasingly stringent requirements regarding sustainability, speed and ease of application.
+Therefore the selection of appropriate waterproofing systems to suit the needs and requirements of owners, as well as the treatment of specific projectrelated details, is key for long-lasting and watertight structures.